AsthmaProjectTeam/AsthmaProject/README.md

 	Click start to answer questions button to start answer questions.
 It directs the client to questionList page.
 3. #### questionList:
 	Displays all questions for client to select and a submit button at bottom.
-	<span style="color:blue">NOTE: needs to be refactored to display one question on each page</span>
+	**NOTE: needs to be refactored to display one question on each page*

 ### Other parts
 list what you wanna say